alxlion/eyeloupe/README.md

 ### Is this the Laravel Telescope for Rails ?

 Yes, Eyeloupe is inspired by Laravel Telescope.
-Lot of people coming from Laravel are missing Telescope or looking for something similar, so Eyeloupe is here to fill this gap.
+A lot of people coming from Laravel are missing Telescope or looking for something similar, so Eyeloupe is here to fill this gap.

 ## Roadmap